yasaman-ba/ApartmentManage/README.md

 Apartment manage app with limited functions.

-you can add some primary data about apartment and it's costs.
+You can add some primary data about apartment and it's costs.

 **********